 The amount of natural light in a room can make a difference in what type of lighting you choose as do the materials on the walls and in the furnishings.
 Dark paint or draperies tend to absorb light and make a room appear smaller whereas lighter paint and furnishings reflect light making the space appear brighter.
 Even surfaces like counter tops and floors that are reflective can create harsh glare in a room with inappropriate light fixtures.

 When choosing lighting, it’s a good idea to focus first on whether you need uplighting or downlighting.
 Both are important and serve specific purposes, and you will find that a combination of both is often best.
 This is called layering a room using a mix of ambient, accent, and task lighting.

 For example, the wall sconces above, as you might guess, provide classic uplighting.
 The broad bowl of this bathroom wall sconce directs the light upward toward the ceiling.
 The alabaster bowl shown on the right would offer a bit more of a soft glow around the bowl itself.

 Down lighting, on the other hand, is great for task lighting in areas such as the kitchen, workshop, or on the craft table.
-A classic RLM warehouse shade such as this Universal Gooseneck Light throws the light right onto the grill below with no harsh glare.
-When used outdoors, down lighting fixtures are dark sky friendly which makes the stars easier to see and keeps your neighbors happy too!
+A classic RLM warehouse shade such as this Union Gooseneck Light throws the light right onto the grill below with no harsh glare.
+When used outdoors, down lighting fixtures are dark-sky friendly which makes the stars easier to see and keeps your neighbors happy too!